fleury12/DevSecOps-Project/README.md

     helm install prometheus-node-exporter prometheus-community/prometheus-node-exporter --namespace prometheus-node-exporter
     ```

-Add a Job to Scrape Metrics on nodeip:9001/metrics in prometheus.yml:
+Add a Job to Scrape Metrics on nodeip:9100/metrics in prometheus.yml:
+    Make sure that your added 9100 in the security group of your node

 Update your Prometheus configuration (prometheus.yml) to add a new job for scraping metrics from nodeip:9001/metrics.
 You can do this by adding the following configuration to your prometheus.yml file: